TimesXY/PKDN/README.md

 ### PKDN
 This repo is the official implementation for:
-An accurate prediction for respiratory diseases using deep learning on bronchoscopy diagnosis images.
+PKDN: Prior Knowledge Distillation Network for bronchoscopy diagnosis.
 (The details of PKDN can be found at the model directory in this repo or in the paper.)

 ***